Thuringii: First appearances

-Claudius Ptolemy mentions neither the Hermunduri nor the Thuringians in his geography but instead the Teuriochaemae (Turones, see list of ancient Germanic peoples and tribes), living in just north of the Sudetes mountains, thought to be the Erzgebirge.
-These may also be connected to later Thuringians. ("Chaemae" may represent a version of the Germanic word for "home".
-Ptolemy also mentions a people called the Bainochaimai to the west of the Elbe.
-He also apparently spells the name of the Chamavi in a similar way.)
-The formation of this people may have had also been influenced by two longer-known tribes more associated with the eastern bank of the lower Elbe river, northeast of Thuringia, because the Carolingian law code written for them was called the "law of the Angles and Varini that is the Thuringians".
-Much earlier, Tacitus in his "Germania", for example, had grouped these two tribes among the more distant Suebic tribes, living beyond the Elbe, and near a sea where they worshiped Herthus.
-(Pliny the Elder had listed the Varini as a Vandalic, or East Germanic tribe, rather than Suebian.)
+The formation of the Thuringian kingdom may have had also been influenced by two longer-known tribes more associated with the eastern bank of the lower Elbe river, northeast of Thuringia, because the Carolingian law code written for them was called the "law of the Angles and Varini that is the Thuringians".
+Much earlier, in his Germania for example, Tacitus had grouped the Anglii and Varini among the more distant Suebic tribes, living beyond the Elbe, and near a sea where they worshipped a goddess called Nerthus.
 These two tribes are among Germanic groups known to have been found north of the Danube in this period.
-Procopius in his "Gothic Wars" describes the land of the Varini as being south of the Danes, but north of the Slavs, who were in turn north of the uncultivated lands which lay north of the Danube.
-Procopius describes a marriage alliance between the Angles of Britain and the Varni in the sixth century.